Constellation Heartbeat Protocol#

 Overall Behavior#

-A CHP sending host SHALL advertise its CHP service through CHIRP.
+A CHP sending host SHALL advertise its CHP service through CHIRP with service identifier %x02.

 Upon service discovery through CHIRP, a CHP receiving host MAY subscribe to the CHP sending hosts as defined by 29/PUBSUB.